jotorocks/Sam3X-Firmware/README.md

-# Repetier-Firmware - the fast and user friendly firmware
+# Joto Firmware - based on Repetier-firmware

-## Notes for developers/pull requests
+## Notes for developers

 This software is open source licensed under the GPL V3.
 Please see gpl.txt